Evolution strategy: History

 The 'evolution strategy' optimization technique was created in the early 1960s and developed further in the 1970s and later by Ingo Rechenberg, Hans-Paul Schwefel and their co-workers.

 Methods

-Evolution strategies use natural problem-dependent representations, and primarily mutation and selection, as search operators.
+Evolution strategies use natural problem-dependent representations, so problem space and search space are identical.
 In common with evolutionary algorithms, the operators are applied in a loop.
 An iteration of the loop is called a generation.
 The sequence of generations is continued until a termination criterion is met.